Skip to Content

 All permissions related to the client OAuth flow require admin consent.

 This means the application embedded with the Microsoft Dynamics 365 connector cannot be used in the client OAuth flow.
-You must create your own OAuth application to use client credentials, as described in Creating a Microsoft Entra ID Application.
+You must create your own OAuth application to use client credentials, as described in Creating an Entra ID (Microsoft Entra ID) Application.

 To do this: